Finnomator/FastApiInstaller/README.md

 ### Using the Installer (Recommended)

-2. Run `install.sh` as root:
+2. Run `install.sh`:
     - Enter the network port for the FastAPI server.
-    - Choose whether to create a systemd service file to automatically start the server on system reboot:
+    - Choose whether to create a systemd service file to automatically start the server on system reboot (requires root privileges).:
         - Select if you would like to start the service immediately.
         - You can always start the service later.